-In his latest article on creative strategies for artists, Dubspot Logic instructor and course designer Matt Shadetek offers some sound advice on how to choose an artist name that is both memorable and true to your identity.
+In this creative strategies article, Logic expert and Dutty Artz label owner Matt Shadetek offers some sound advice on how to choose an artist name that is both memorable and true to your identity.

 When getting started in music, or launching a new project, people often struggle with choosing a name.
 It feels like a big and important decision.
 In one sense it is, and in another it isn’t.
 The thing that many people worry about is whether the name they have chosen is in sync with their persona.
 I think that, while this is a concern, it’s not as important as you think.